ycexiao/scikit-package/doc/source/conda-forge-release-guide.rst

 .. important::
    - For a pure python package, have you removed the ``build`` section under the ``requirements``?
 See https://github.com/conda-forge/diffpy.utils-feedstock/blob/main/recipe/meta.yaml for example.

    - Have you double-checked the license file name in ``meta.yaml`` against the license files in the project repository.
-If you are unsure, please confirm with the repository maintainer.
+If you are unsure, please confirm with the project owner.

 .. _conda-forge-recipe-upload: